SharePoint/sp-dev-docs/docs/declarative-customization/site-design-overview.md

 In the previous example, the **Add-SPOSiteScript** cmdlet, or **CreateSiteScript** REST API returns a site script id.
 This is used for the **SiteScripts** parameter in the subsequent call to the **Add-SPO-SiteDesign** cmdlet, or **CreateSiteDesign** REST API.

 The **WebTemplate** parameter set to the value 64 indicates to register this site design with the team site template.
-The value 68 would indicate the communcation site template.
+The value 68 would indicate the communication site template.
 The **Title** and **Description** parameters will be displayed when a user views site designs as they create a new team site.

 > [!NOTE]
 > A site design can run multiple scripts.
 The script IDs are passed in an array, and they will run in the order listed.